kimdurante/gis-workshop-waml-template/index.md

 These guidelines describe geospatial data curation workflows for the Stanford Digital Repository (SDR), the Stanford Spatial Data Infrastructure (SSDI), [EarthWorks](https://earthworks.stanford.edu) and [SearchWorks](https://searchworks.stanford.edu).

-SUL's [GIS Data Robots](https://github.com/sul-dlss/gis-robot-suite) support the accessioning and discovery of geospatial data at the layer-level.
-Every data layer (e.g. shapefile, GeoTIFF) is identiifed by its own DRUID and can be accessed through a number of applications including: PURL, EarthWorks, SearchWorks, GeoServer, and WMS/WFS.
+The [GIS Infrastructure](https://github.com/sul-dlss/gis-robot-suite) supports the preservation, access, and discovery of geospatial data at the layer-level.
+Spatial data formats currently suuported by this infrastructure include: Shapefiles, GeoTIFFs, and ArcGRID files.

 ## Geospatial Data ##

 **Types**.
 Geospatial data are of two types: raster and vector.
 Raster data are composed of grid cells (rows and columns).
 Vector data contain points, lines, and polygons.

 **Formats**.
 GIS file formats are containers used for encoding and exchanging geographic information.
 File formats store and organize references about entities and events (locations, dates, etc.).
 Additionally, file formats play a crucial role in determining how the data can be used.

-GIS data robots accept the following file formats:

 **Shapefile**.
 A vector format which can be read by almost all GIS systems.
 Shapefiles are comprised of at least 3 files with the same name and the following extensions: *.shp*, *.dbf*, *.shx*.
 Other files, such as *.prj*,*.cpg*, or *.shp.xml* may be present.